 Dentures and partials are prosthetic teeth designed to replace a full arch of teeth.
 At Linton Dental, we offer compassionate care to patients who have experienced tooth loss and we look forward to the opportunity to help you restore your smile.

-Dr. Brian Linton and Dr. Ed Davis are your trusted restorative dentists in Peachtree, GA.
+Dr. Brian Linton, Dr. Hannah Voelker, and Dr. Frank Rogers are your trusted restorative dentists in Peachtree City, GA.
 They understand the importance of restoring your smile for the betterment of your overall wellbeing.

 My bottom dentures slip around.
 What can be done?